 When discussing using the NatHERS Software to assess an alteration, the QDC Guide has some interesting suggestions.

 The first seems at odds with the NatHERS Tech Note’s specific requirement to only use the NatHERS Software to assess a whole dwelling (“NatHERS software tools are used to assess an entire dwelling.
-Additions or extension to an existing dwelling must be modelled as part of the entire dwelling”, NatHERS Tech Note, June 2019, part 2.3).
+Additions or extension to an existing dwelling must be modelled as part of the entire dwelling”, NatHERS Tech Note, Version 20241023 part 5.1.1).
 The QDC Guide states “To determine the energy equivalence rating for an alteration to an existing house, a software assessment of the building design is recommended.
 The plans need to include the kitchen area as a reference point to undertake the software assessment to determine internal heat loads.
-The software assessment could model the area covered by the alteration (inclusive of the kitchen area).
+The software assessment could model the area covered by the alteration (inclusive of the kitchen area).”
 Accredited NatHERS Assessors (and they should all be accredited!), cannot follow the QDC Guide at this point, as they need to model the whole dwelling.

 The QDC Guide goes on to state: “Another approach is to undertake two assessments of the entire house, one before and one after the alteration, to demonstrate any degree of energy efficiency improvement.
 The building certifier should consider any of the available practical steps that the energy efficiency assessor has identified that could assist the house in achieving a rating as close to 6 stars as possible.
-It is recommended that homeowners discuss possible requirements involved with the alteration with the building certifier as early as possible in the design stage.
+It is recommended that homeowners discuss possible requirements involved with the alteration with the building certifier as early as possible in the design stage.”

-Where practical, the following features should be considered and applied to the alteration:
+“Where practical, the following features should be considered and applied to the alteration:

- insulation in new walls, roof lining and ceiling (note, for some councils, a change in roof type, for example, from tile to metal sheet roofing, is subject to a building development application)
+insulation in new walls, roof lining and ceiling (note, for some councils, a change in roof type, for example, from tile to metal sheet roofing, is subject to a building development application)

- shading of walls and windows with roof eaves and awnings (note, it would not be expected that existing roof eaves would need to be altered)
+shading of walls and windows with roof eaves and awnings (note, it would not be expected that existing roof eaves would need to be altered)

- window size, type and location to promote cross-ventilation
+window size, type and location to promote cross-ventilation

- lighter colour roof and external walls
+lighter colour roof and external walls

- treated glazing
+treated glazing

- ceiling fans in living areas and bedrooms.”
+ceiling fans in living areas and bedrooms.”

 What about having the additions assessed under older legislation?

 S61 of The Building Act states that “Alterations to safe existing work may be approved on the basis of earlier building assessment provisions”.
-It would be possible to make a case to a building certifier that a particular alteration would be best assessed via earlier legislation, but it would be the certifier who would have the final say.
+It would be possible to make a case to a building certifier that a particular alteration would be best assessed via earlier legislation, but it would be the Certifier who would have the final say on this.
 An example might be an older home with single-glazed windows throughout that is having 2 windows replaced as part of a renovation.
 If those windows had to be consistent with current energy efficiency legislation, they might need to be low-e or double-glazed, but this would have them looking different to the existing windows beside them.
 One solution would be to have all the windows replaced, but this would be overly costly and impractical.
-In this case, the building certifier could allow for the new glazing to be assessed via earlier legislation, which would allow for consistent single glazing throughout.
+In this case, the building certifier may allow for the new glazing to be assessed via earlier legislation, which would allow for consistent single glazing throughout.

 What is the practice in Queensland?